What you should know before you go Kayaking

 Taking a Maritime Radio Course is highly recommended to ensure proper and effective use.
 Although marine radios are often waterproof, saltwater will degrade all connections; so, it’s a good idea to rinse your waterproof radio in fresh water regularly.
 Store your radio in an accessible place, such as a pocket in your PFD.
 In this case, it’s important to tether your radio to your PFD.
 A cell phone in a waterproof case is also a good communication device to have on board.

-Other devices, such as Delorme’s InReach, Spot, and Personal Locator Beacons, are becoming much more popular, and, when used properly, are saving many lives.
+Other devices, such as Garman’s InReach, Spot, and Personal Locator Beacons are becoming much more popular and when used properly, are saving many lives.
+For more information on electronic communication devices check out our post: Electronic Communication Devices for Paddlers

 Wear the Right Clothing